 If you’re in a state that didn’t expand Medicaid, it’s possible for you to fall into the Medicaid coverage gap — meaning your household income is too high to qualify for Medicaid or too low to qualify for ACA tax credits.

-To date, 22 states have no plans to participate in the expansion.
+To date, 29 states (including D.C.) have not participated in the expansion.
 This leaves several million people in the coverage gap.

 Climbing out of the gap

 If you think you fall into the gap, here’s what you need to know and what you need to do.